rsms/js-lru/README.md

 ## Factorising a minimal implementation

 As this code is most suitable for embedding, here is a shortlist of the essential parts (prototype functions) needed for a minimal implementation.
-All other functions, not mentioned here, are simply ancillay.
+All other functions, not mentioned here, are simply ancillary.

 - **LRUCache** -- the constructor is naturally a good thing to keep ;)
 - *LRUCache.prototype*.**put** -- handles appending and chaining.